 2. Attune to the child’s perspective: as part of acknowledging the challenge, ask for and attune to the child’s verbal and non-verbal expressions of concern.
 This includes children’s thoughts, feelings, images, physical sensations, and behaviors.

 But remember: if the child is giving you a hard time, they are having a hard time.
-If you signify, though verbal or non-verbal cues, that you need them to let go of their perspective and take on yours, you may exacerbate the behavior (the child “doubles-down” to try to be understood) or the behavior comes to an abrupt halt because the child sacrifice their authenticity to maintain their attachment to you i.e., to be who you need them to be/to make you happy.
+If you signify, though verbal or non-verbal cues, that you need them to let go of their perspective and take on yours, you may exacerbate the behavior.
+The child may appear to “double-down” to try to be understood.
+Or, the behavior comes to an abrupt halt because the child sacrifices their authenticity to maintain their attachment to you i.e., to be who you need them to be/to make you happy.

 In the example with the sippy cup above, the teacher might have attuned to the child by acknowledging the challenge (“Oh, Deon, you are having a problem with the sippy cups!
 Tell me what is happening for you, buddy.”), summarizing his perspective (“You love the blue sippy cup and we are out of them.
-Teacher Becca told you that you could have the blue one today and it isn’t here, you said.
-Gosh.
-And now you have to use a red one.
+Teacher Becca told you that you could have the blue one today and it isn’t here.
 Am I getting it?”), empathizing (“You are sad.
-I see your big tears and your body is slumped in the chair.”), and then validating (“It’s hard not to get your favorite cup at lunch, huh?”).
+I see your big tears and your body is slumped in the chair.”) and then validating (“It’s hard not to get your favorite cup at lunch, huh?”).

-Summarizing, empathizing, and validating are three active listening skills to use when you want to attune.
+Acknowledging, summarizing, empathizing, and validating are four active listening skills to use when you want to attune.

 Notice that the teacher is not dismissing, denying, distracting, or directing (offering a solution).
-Instead, the teacher uses active listening skills to show openness and curiosity about the child’s point of view.
+Instead, they actively listen showing openness and curiosity about the child’s perspective.
 Attuning to the child in this way may help the child feel seen, soothed, safe, and secure.
 Can you see how?

 There are many ways to attune, so don’t get stuck on this one example.
 The key is to be curious about the child’s interior landscape: what is the CHILD thinking, feeling, sensing, perceiving, and believing in this moment?
 Not you.
 Them.
 Your perspective matters, too, of course.
 But if you want to effectively navigate challenging behavior, you best become an expert on gathering the child’s perspective.

 Attuning to the child may also include asking open-ended questions, “How are you feeling?” or “What are you thinking right now?”
 But young children might not have the intrapersonal attunement and/or the verbal acuity to describe their interior landscape….yet.
-They need you to teach them how to do this.
+They need you to teach them this skill.

 In this way, an attuned approach to challenges helps the child “feel felt.”
-Acknowledging a challenge and offering an attuned response to the child’s experience, not rushing to change it, supports the child’s need for safety, satisfaction, and connection.
+Acknowledging a challenge and offering an attuned response to the child’s experience, supports the child’s need for safety, satisfaction, and connection.
 When you relate to the child’s perspective in this way, you help them regulate.

 3. Adopt a regulatory stance: acknowledging the challenge and attuning to the child’s perspective begins the process of co-regulation.
 The first two components of this framework work together to promote this third component, the ability to adopt a stance of regulation: both self-regulation for the adult and co-regulation for the child.